cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Robot (n.):** a mythical object that programmers are always hearing about but never get to see or touch~Jalerre

-**Robot Manual:** (n.)
-1. A book we all say we've read, but few actually have.
+**Robot Manual (n.):**  1.
+A book we all say we've read, but few actually have.
 2. A glass house which some people claim is too opaque, and so throw stones in an attempt to bend.~pmangels17

-**Robot Troubleshooting(n.):** A time when everyone blames the programmers for the robot not working but in reality it's electrical's/build's fault.~orangelight
+**Robot Troubleshooting (n.):** A time when everyone blames the programmers for the robot not working but in reality it's electrical's/build's fault.~orangelight

 **ROBOT! (n.):** Exclamation designed to annoy others into safe practices.
 Highly ineffective.~James1902